secretstartups/handbook/content/job-families/security/senior-director-corpsec-it-operations.md

 - Identity & Access: Oversee secure identity and access management and data protection programs in conjunction with the InfoSec team to enforce policies and uphold data integrity.
 - Manage the IT Ops departmental budget
 - Vendor Management: Build / maintain relationships with software and hardware vendors and service providers
-- Directly participate in IT improvements and support as required (i.e., be hands-on)
+- Directly participate in IT Security improvements and support as required (i.e., be hands-on)
 - Establish seamless processes to onboard, change and offboard resources from IT services
 - Own and maintain Corporate Security & IT Operations applications
 - Document and enforce new and current IT policies and procedures